pjolson/MySuiteBlog/blog/getcertified.md

 ### Take the Practice Exams

 The practice exams are excellent and will really help you prepare for the exams.
 I took the SuiteFoundation practice exam and scored very poorly.
-This was discouraging, but I too the wrong answers and studied up on those areas until I felt much better about them.
+This was discouraging, but I noted the wrong answers and studied up on those areas until I felt much better about them.
 I also took the exam again and again until I could score 100%.
 This might not seem very useful, but the memorization helped me to understand the concepts.

 ### Use SuiteAnswers and Help